Friday Tech Tips

 Catherine Tang* (@attorneycat) is a business and trademark lawyer licensed in California and Wisconsin.
 She worked at one of the largest international corporate law firms in Asia before opening her own virtual practice.
 She is a co-founder of LegalMe, a nonprofit dedicated to helping entrepreneurs.
 Find her on LinkedIn at cattang and on Instagram @AmericanAttorney.*

-Brett Burney: Take Advantage of Stress-Reducing Microsoft Apps
+Brett Burney: Take Advantage of Stress-Reducing Microsoft Productivity Tools

 Microsoft To Do doesn’t necessarily help me get more done, but it does let me blissfully forget what I have to remember.
 The simple interface lets me quickly capture a thought, task or follow-up item on whatever device is in front of me (computer, iPhone, iPad, etc.), then I assign a “due date” knowing the item will bubble up on that day so I can add it to the “My Day” list.
 The main value is not accomplishments, it’s peace of mind.
 (Hat tip to Tim Challies, author of an excellent little book called “Do More Better.”)

 Every morning I triage the list of tasks that are “due” on that date.
+Document management software can help organize and manage documents efficiently, making it easier to streamline workflow and improve productivity.
 And I only add three or four items to the “My Day” list so I don’t get overwhelmed.
 (I can add more later.)
 But since my brain is prone to “SQUIRREL!!” syndrome, a timer helps keep me focused.
 Any timer will work.
 Sometimes I use the AS TimerPro app on my Mac, which plays a happy ’80s tune for an alarm so I can do a little happy productivity dance around my office.
 Other times I’ll just tell my iPhone “Hey Siri, 21 minutes” or I’ll tap the timer on my Apple Watch.
 Many of you know this practice as the Pomodoro Technique — but adjust the timing so it works for you.
 I’ve found that 21 minutes works for me to stay focused on a task without checking email or my Twitter feed.

 Microsoft OneNote has also become indispensable for organizing the storerooms of my mind.
 It’s a single repository for all my notes (handwritten and typed) along with relevant files, pictures and any kitchen sinks I want to throw into the unlimited canvas.
 Everything’s accessible from any of my computers, my iPhone or my iPad.
 Plus I can share notebooks with family, friends or colleagues to avoid unending email scavenger hunts.